Skip to content

 Media versus medical stereotypes

-There was the charming paediatrican (Doug Ross) who was softly spoken and always a winner with the children; the arrogant surgeon (Peter Benton) who would snap at anyone that dared to contradict him; and the puppy dog medical student (John Carter) who wanted to see everything and do everything.
+There was the charming paediatrician (Doug Ross) who was softly spoken and always a winner with the children; the arrogant surgeon (Peter Benton) who would snap at anyone that dared to contradict him; and the puppy dog medical student (John Carter) who wanted to see everything and do everything.
 As I looked around at the real doctors I was working with I looked for those characteristics that confirmed my media-enhanced views of them.
 Were the paediatricians sleeping with anything that moved?
-Were the trauma surgeons really as narcissistic as Benton?
+Were the trauma surgeons as narcissistic as Benton?

-Bucknall et al. compared three core personality traits – the dark triad of narcissism, Machiavellianism and psychopathy – in a cohort of 248 health care professionals – with a control group of ‘normal’ people.
+Bucknall et al. compared three core personality traits – the dark triad of narcissism, Machiavellianism and psychopathy – in a cohort of 248 healthcare professionals – with a control group of ‘normal’ people.
 The medicos scored consistently lower across all three domains than Joe Public.
 Not the result you were expecting, I am sure.
 Doctors are no more underhand or arrogant than the person on the street.

 All this use of stereotypes is just a joke, isn’t it?
 Just a laugh, a bit of friendly banter?
 Nobody gets hurt, do they?